-Senior Lecturer in Carbon Accounting and Director, MSc Carbon Finance
+Senior Lecturer in Carbon Accounting

 My research interests are in greenhouse gas (carbon) accounting, focusing on the variety of methods and standards that are available, and the appropriate use-context of those methods.
-I have a particular interest in exploring the distinction between attributional and consequential methods, and the applying that distinction to understand the conceptual nature of different carbon accounting methods.
+I have a particular interest in exploring the distinction between attributional and consequential methods, and applying that distinction to understand the conceptual nature of different carbon accounting methods.

 I am also interested in the issue of green power accounting, and the importance of additionality for ensuring corporate greenhouse gas accounts are accurate and relevant to decision making.
 An open access paper on this issue is available at:

 Further peer-reviewed research and other resources related to renewable energy purchasing and greenhouse gas reporting is available here.